 Connection pools are the interface to X3 for SOAP calls.
-Click here to learn how to configure a pool.
+Learn how to configure a pool.

 Because X3 does not allow basic authentication, it is necessary to use OAuth2 authentication for SOAP web services.
 These sections cover the things you need to set it up.
 We provide step-by-step instructions, from creating a provider to authenticating, using Google as an example.

 This is the place to start.
-Here’s how you can set up your own client.
+Here’s how you can set up your own OAuth2 client.

 All the pieces you need inside X3 to work with OAuth2.

 Create a service to connect to your OAuth2 provider.